glaunay/mongodet/README.md

 ### Format conversion

-Det.belt's Json file format needs to be converted to be integrated into the database.
+Det.belt's JSON file format needs to be converted to be integrated into the database.
 A function returns the format requested by the mongo database from the Det.belt file (Json_detBelt_mongo) ; a second can do the opposite (Json_mongo_detbelt).

 ### CSV_to_JSON converter